Scholarship Foundation Applications - Important Deadlines for Class of 2024 Applicants

 Yes, all scholarships awarded through Scholarship Foundation, including Richardson Scholar awards, are based upon financial need as well as an evaluation of your readiness to succeed in college based on the information you submit and our interviews.

-How long will the financial interview take?
+How long will the Student and Parent interview take?

 When will I find out whether I am receiving an award?